The Roommate Coin Story: The Night Our Newly Knit Family Found Treasure at the Dining Room Table

 Some stories don't start with a plan.
 They start at the dining room table, after dinner, when someone says, "Hey, want to see something cool?"

-That’s how it began with my roommate — the man who has lived a life and a half, the one who can tell you the year, mint, and metal content of a coin faster than most people can find their glasses.
-He doesn’t just collect coins.
+That's how it began with our roommate — our in-law outlaw, as hubby and I jokingly call him.
+(We share grandkids, which makes us family by the most important definition.)
+This man has lived a life and a half.
+He can tell you the year, mint, and metal content of a coin faster than most people can find their glasses.
+He doesn't just collect coins.
 He knows them.
 Every single one.
 By memory.
 By feel.
 By the tiny details the rest of us would never notice.

 One night, he brought out his boxes — not dusty, not forgotten, but organized, labeled, and handled with the kind of care you only give to things that have been with you through everything.

-And just like that, our newly knit little family found ourselves leaning in, oohing and awing like kids at a magic show.
+And just like that, our newly knit little household found itself leaning in — hubby, me, our roommate — oohing and awing like kids at a magic show.

 The Dining Room Table Turned Classroom

 He laid out the coins one by one, explaining the stories behind them — the mint marks, the errors, the metals, the years that mattered.
-We watched a few videos together, the kind that show you the “top 10 rare coins hiding in your change” or “the penny worth thousands.”
+The three of us watched a few videos together, the kind that show you the "top 10 rare coins hiding in your change" or "the penny worth thousands."

 Most of the time, you watch those videos and think, "Yeah right.
 Nobody actually has those."